Convert a ColdFusion Query into a JSON Object

 Example ColdFusion Query

 After obtaining the data, we will pass the name of this query, Data, to the convertCfQuery2JsonStruct method to convert this ColdFusion query into a JSON string.
-This query will be used for all of the examples below using the convertCfQuery2JsonStruct method that converts a ColdFusion query object into a JSON object.
+This query will be used for all examples below using the convertCfQuery2JsonStruct method that converts a ColdFusion query object into a JSON object.

 Note: I am only getting the top two records to make it easier to view the JSON output below.